jjos2372/wc-burst/README.md

 to receive in [BURST](https://www.burst-coin.org/) with **zero additional fees**.
 **No registration is required**, you just need a Burst wallet address.
 **No charge back**, blockchain operations are irreversible and immutable.
-There is also an option for **instant payments**, recommended for small payments (e.g. a cup of cooffe) with a small risk (accepting unconfirmed transactions).
+There is also an option for **instant payments**, recommended for small payments (e.g. a cup of coffee) with a small risk (accepting unconfirmed transactions).

 [WooCommerce](https://woocommerce.com) claims to have more than 70 million downloads and to power over 28% of all online stores.